I deal with depression. Churchill had his “black dog.” I have Dorothy and her gems.

 John showed Damien how to unwrap presents by ripping off the paper.
 Lukas, 7 months, was fascinated by the paper.
 Together, they got the job done.

 After Lukas woke from his nap, and before our families arrived for a gift exchange, I walked to my Grandmother’s house.
-She’s 98 years old and was married 65 years before loosing my Paw Paw.
+She’s 98 years old and was married 65 years before losing my Paw Paw.
 I often wonder if she deals with her own version of Dorothy.

 John and I took a selfie.
 How wonderful it is to remember, especially when Dorothy is here, the bliss of this moment.
 I felt pretty.
 I felt loved.
 I felt connected.
 I felt like I was where I was wanted and where I was supposed to be.